recursivefaults/meteor-feature-flag/README.md

 -------------

 ### Meteor.settings
-The server is where most of the configuration for this lives.
-This, while slightly less convenient is a little safer to do.

 The feature flagging configuration should be stored `Meteor.settings.featureFlags`.
 That means that whenever you use this package, you should run Meteor with a settings file to actually have feature flagging work.